mlochbaum/BQN/doc/selfcmp.md

         ⍷ ⊐ c
         ⊐ ⍷ c

-Applying both separately, in contrast, gives completely interesting results.
+Applying both separately is a different story, and gives completely interesting results.
 These results contain all information from the original argument, as `⍷` indicates which cells it contained and `⊐` indicates where they were located.
 The function [Select](select.md) (`⊏`) reconstructs the argument from the two values.

         ⍷ c
         ⊐ c
         (⊐c) ⊏ (⍷c)

-One way to view this relationship is to consider an idea from linear algebra, where an idempotent transformation is called a "projection".
+One way to view this relationship is from the perspective of linear algebra, where an idempotent transformation is called a "projection".
 That means that the argument might be any value but the result is part of a smaller class of values, and any argument from that smaller class is left the same.
 What arrays do the two functions project to?
 The result of Deduplicate is an array with no repeated major cells.
 The result of Classify is a list of natural numbers, but it also has an additional property: each number in the list is at most one higher than the previous numbers, and the first number is zero.
 This comes from the way Classify numbers the cells of its argument.
 When it finds a cell that hasn't appeared before (at a lower index), it always chooses the next higher number for it.

 Applying both Classify and Deduplicate gives an array that has both properties (this isn't the case for all pairs of projections—we need to know that Classify maintains the uniqueness property for Deduplicate and vice-versa).
 It has no duplicate major cells, *and* it's a list of natural numbers that starts with 0 and never goes up by more than one.
 Taken together, these are a tight constraint!
 The first element of the argument has to be 0.
 The next can't be 0 because it's already appeared, but it can't be more than one higher—it has to be 1.
 The next can't be 0 or 1, and has to be 2.
 And so on.
 So the result is always `↕n` for some `n`.
-In fact it's possible to determine the length as well, by noting that each function preserves the number of unique major cells in its argument.
+It's possible to determine the length as well, by noting that each function preserves the number of unique major cells in its argument.
 Classify does this because distinct numbers in the output correspond exactly to distinct major cells in the input; Deduplicate does this because it only removes duplicate cells, not distinct ones.
 So the final result is `↕n`, where `n` is the number of unique major cells in the argument.

 ### Mark Firsts

-*See the [APL Wiki page](https://aplwiki.com/wiki/Unique_Mask) on this function as well.*

-Mark Firsts (`∊`) is the simplest self-search function: it returns `0` for any major cell of the argument that is a duplicate of an earlier cell and `1` for a major cell that's the first with its value.
+Mark Firsts (`∊`) is the simplest numeric self-search function: it returns `0` for any major cell of the argument that is a duplicate of an earlier cell and `1` for a major cell that's the first with its value.
 To implement [Deduplicate](#deduplicate) in terms of Mark Firsts, just [filter](replicate.md) out the duplicates with `∊⊸/`.

         ∊   3‿1‿4‿1‿5‿9‿2‿6‿5